 What is Black Light Theatre

 This dramatic art form uses a pitch-black background on stage to create illusions of moving images.
-The darkened look of the stage is created by black curtains.
+Black curtains create the darkened look of the stage.
 The audience can only see the fluorescent props and the colourfully attired performers moving around the stage for the act.

-What they cannot see are the stage artists who are also dressed in black and hold and move these props as per the directions of the script.
+What they cannot see are the stage artists who are also dressed in black and hold and move these props per the script's directions.
 What makes this show spectacular is the ease with which these movements and plastic props are brought to life on stage.

-The setting of the theatre is nothing extravagant but the art form surely is....
+The theatre setting is nothing extravagant but the art form surely is....

 My Tip